 MBA vs. Professional MBA vs. Executive MBA Programs

-The wide variety of MBA programs now available is a result of how business schools have applied marketing strategies to boost enrollment.
+The wide variety of MBA programs now available results from how business schools have applied marketing strategies to boost enrollment.
 First, the schools segmented the market for each of these degrees, dividing potential students into groups that shared key demographic and lifestyle characteristics.
-Once the schools identified the differing needs for advanced management training within these groups, they then designed differentiated educational products that are customized to meet those needs.
+Once the schools identified the differing needs for advanced management training within these groups, they designed differentiated educational products customized to meet those needs.

 Traditional or Full-Time MBA Programs